anoma/namada/documentation/spec/src/base-ledger/governance.md

 - GovernanceAddress
 - TreasuryAddress

-The first address contains all the proposals under his address space.
+The first address contains all the proposals under its address space.
 The second address holds the funds of rejected proposals.

 ### Governance storage
 Each proposal will be stored in a sub-key under the internal proposal address.
 The storage keys involved are:

 ```
 /$GovernanceAddress/proposal/$id/content : Vec<u8>
 /$GovernanceAddress/proposal/$id/author : Address